metzzo/similaritymodeling/Documentation.md

  * Mean and standard deviation of the Root-Mean-Square Energy
  * Mean and standard deviation of the normalized onset strength

 Basically we shoved all the features we could get from the snippets and hoped that our neural network would generalize well on these.
+Which it luckily did.
+Since we were using the mean and standard deviation for many features it was important that our snippets contain as much "jump audio" as possible.

-This added on a total number of 435 training samples.
+This added to a total number of 435 training samples.
+Each sample had a classification if it is a jump/winch usage or not.

 For testing we used the same architecture, but instead of extracting of 6 random noise samples, we chose to extract 1000 noise samples.
-Since we needed to have a reasonable approximation of the other sounds that occur in the test set.
+Since we needed to have a reasonable approximation of the other sounds that occur in the video.
 We designated 10 videos for the testing set and the rest for the training set.
 Since the test data is quite sparse for positive cases, we could not afford to put more to the side.

 ## Training